metmajer/dataseries.js/README.md

 - Data *generation* by sophisticated generators
 - Data *filtering* by applying *predicate functions*
-- Data *transforms* to produce arbitrary data structures
+- Data *transforms* to produce custom data structures
-- etc.
+- and much more

 ## Usage